memfault/interrupt/_drafts/2023-08-15-debugging-android-devices.md

 [ 1462.492479] Rebooting in 5 seconds..
 ```

 Finally, we have the actual crash itself.
 Detailed information about the process that crashed is provided such as the name of the binary, what CPU it was running on, the call trace, and register values.
 This can all be incredibly helpful in understand what is happening in the kernel at the time of the panic.
 You'll notice here as well that call trace has memory offsets for each of the function calls.
-With the use of `addr2line`, you are able to get the filename and line numbers associated with those offsets.
+With the use of `addr2line` ([man page](https://man7.org/linux/man-pages/man1/addr2line.1.html)), you are able to get the filename and line numbers associated with those offsets.

 ### Application Not Responding (ANRs)